csc-ubc-okanagan/R-Python-Blog/_posts/2023-06-05-Jupyter-Notebook.md

 Jupyter Notebook is a web-based interactive computing platform, and it can be used for many things, aside from Python.
 You can even use both R and Python within the same document.
+You can even create text blocks to add in images or text.

 Think of Python (or R) as the language you are writing in, and Jupyter as the pen and pencil.
 This is how Python and Jupyter are used together.